 Thor: The Strong

-Without doubt, the most popular of the Norse gods is Thor.
-When I think of Thor, I don't imagine a handsome fellow with long, blonde hair and a fetching smile.
+Without a doubt, the most popular of the Norse gods is Thor.
+When I think of Thor, I don’t imagine a handsome fellow with long, blonde hair and a fetching smile.
 To me, Thor is always grouchy, easily angered, massive, with a bristling red beard and frizzy hair to match.
 He eats immense amounts of food and drinks anyone in the universe under the table.
 Thor can be easily fooled and in some myths, is the butt of a joke or two.
 As the god of thunder and lightning, Thor is unpredictable and brutally violent at times.